 Best time to visit: October to mid-June with March to May being ideal to spot wildlife though the park remains open from 16th October to 30th June.

 7. Periyar Wildlife Sanctuary, Kerala

 Located in Kerala which is titled God’s Own Country, Periyar National Park is blessed by the very Gods therefore abounding in natural beauty.
+It is one of the most picturesque wildlife sanctuaries in India.
 The wilderness is home to some of the diverse species and the national park is one of the best places for wildlife holidays in India.
 Elephants, Tigers, and a variety of birds are the key highlights but that is not all.
 The beauty of its scenic location in the lap of the Western Ghats in Kerala is truly amazing.
 The Periyar Lake, the source of water in the national park offers boat cruises where you can easily get to spot a number of animals quenching their thirst at the lake shores.
 Furthermore, even safari in Periyar is unique as you get options of boat safari, jungle patrolling, elephant safari, stay in the forest and more.

 Safari Options: Boat, Jeep, Elephant

 Best time to visit: Open throughout the year, September to December is the best time to go here.

 8. Sunderbans National Park, West Bengal

 If wildlife adventure is your calling, Sunderbans National Park definitely must be on your list as it without doubt one of the best wildlife sanctuaries in India.
 Listed as one of the UNESCO World Heritage Sites in India, Sunderbans is a world where it’s the law of the jungles.